Facebook Business Page vs. Personal Profile Page: What’s Changed and What You Need to Know Right Now

 Facebook Profile: a personal account on Facebook designed for individuals.
 It’s a social space that more than 2 billion people use to connect with family and friends, share photos, videos, random thoughts, life updates, opinions and experiences.

 Facebook Business Page: a page on Facebook solely dedicated to promoting your business.
 The name of the page can be your business name, and the profile photo and cover photo can be images of your store or current marketing campaigns.
-Setting up a Facebook Business Page is free.
-To connect to a Business Page, people “like” the page.
+Setting the Business Page is free.
+To connect to this type of Facebook Page, people have to “like” the page.
 To calculate their reach, Business Pages tally “likes,” whereas Profile Pages count the number of “friends.”

 Create Your Facebook Business Page

-Whether you already have a Facebook Business Page or need to create one to ensure your Automated Marketing Program will post your business and local marketing updates, SproutLoud’s Local Marketing experts are ready to help guide you every step of the way: email [email protected] or call 877-634-9260.
+Whether you already have your Business Page or need to create one to ensure your Automated Marketing Program will post your business and local marketing updates, SproutLoud’s Local Marketing experts are ready to help guide you every step of the way: email [email protected] or call 877-634-9260.

 What to do next?